 For write register requests, the PHY loads the specified data into the addressed register as soon as the request transfer is complete.
 For read register requests, the PHY returns the contents of the addressed register to the LLC at the next opportunity through a status transfer.
 If a received packet interrupts the status transfer, then the PHY continues to attempt the transfer of the requested register until it is successful.
-A write or read register request is made, the PHY ignores further read register requests until the register contents are successfully transferred to the LLC.
+A write or read register request may be made at any time, including while a bus request is pending.
+Once a read register request is made, the PHY ignores further read register requests until the register contents are successfully transferred to the LLC.
 A bus reset does not clear a pending read register request.

-The TSB41LV04A includes several arbitration acceleration enhancements, which allow the PHY to improve bus performance and throughput by reducing the number and length of interpacket gaps.
+The TSB41AB1 includes several arbitration acceleration enhancements, which allow the PHY to improve bus performance and throughput by reducing the number and length of interpacket gaps.
 These enhancements include autonomous (fly-by) isochronous packet concatenation, autonomous fair and priority packet concatenation onto acknowledge packets, and accelerated fair and priority request arbitration following acknowledge packets.
 The enhancements are enabled when the EAA bit in PHY register 5 is set.

 The arbitration acceleration enhancements may interfere with the ability of the cycle master node to transmit the cycle start message under certain circumstances.
-The acceleration control request is therefore provided to allow the LLC to temporarily enable or disable the arbitration acceleration enhancements of the TSB41LV04A during the asynchronous period.
-The LLC typically disables the enhancements when its internal cycle counter rolls over indicating that a cycle start message is imminent, and then re-enables the enhancements when it receives a cycle start message.
+The acceleration control request is therefore provided to allow the LLC to temporarily enable or disable the arbitration acceleration enhancements of the TSB41AB1 during the asynchronous period.
+The LLC typically disables the enhancements when its internal cycle counter rolls over indicating that a cycle start message is imminent, and then reenables the enhancements when it receives a cycle start message.
 The acceleration control request may be made at any time, however, and is immediately serviced by the PHY.
-Additionally, a bus reset or isochronous bus request causes the enhancements to be re-enabled, if the EAA bit is set.
+Additionally, a bus reset or isochronous bus request causes the enhancements to be reenabled, if the EAA bit is set.